steveking13/clamdstream/README.md

 Clamav recommend against exposing this to untrusted networks.

 ### amavis

+The client that is wanting to virus scan some stuff.

 If using with amavis, you will need a stanza in your /etc/amavis/conf.d/15-av_scanners file: